siolta/gemini-agent/README.md

 # gemini-agent
-Simple python gemini AI Agent
+Simple python gemini AI Agent.

+Uses the free tier of the Google Gemini API to run small functions on a local codebase.